Wuhan

 Wuhan is considered the political, economic, financial, commercial, cultural, and educational center of Central China.
 It is a major transportation hub, with dozens of railways, roads, and expressways passing through the city and connecting to other major cities.
 Because of its key role in domestic transportation, Wuhan is sometimes referred to as "the Chicago of China" by foreign sources.
 The "Golden Waterway" of the Yangtze River and the Han River traverse the urban area and divide Wuhan into the three districts of Wuchang, Hankou, and Hanyang.
 The Wuhan Yangtze River Bridge crosses the Yangtze in the city.
 The Three Gorges Dam, the world's largest power station in terms of installed capacity, is located nearby.
 Historically, Wuhan has suffered risks of flooding, prompting the government to alleviate the situation by introducing ecologically friendly absorption mechanisms.

 While Wuhan has been a traditional manufacturing hub for decades, it is also one of the areas promoting modern industrial changes in China.
 Wuhan has three national development zones, four scientific and technological development parks, over 350 research institutes, 1,656 high tech enterprises, numerous enterprise incubators and investments from 230 Fortune Global 500 firms.
 It produced GDP (nominal) of US$274 billion in 2021.
 The Dongfeng Motor Corporation, an automobile manufacturer, is headquartered in Wuhan.
 The city is home to multiple notable institutes of higher education, including Wuhan University and the Huazhong University of Science and Technology.
-Wuhan is a major city in the world by scientific research outputs and it ranks 11th globally, 6th in the Asia-Pacific and 5th in China (after Beijing, Shanghai, Nanjing and Guangzhou).
+Wuhan is a major city in the world by scientific research outputs and it ranks 8th globally and 5th in the Asia-Pacific (after Beijing, Shanghai, Nanjing and Guangzhou).
 In 2017, Wuhan was designated as a Creative City by UNESCO, in the field of design.
 Wuhan is classified as a Beta- (global second tier) city together with seven other cities in China, including Changsha, Dalian, Jinan, Shenyang, Xiamen, Xi'an and Zhengzhou by the Globalization and World Cities Research Network.
 Wuhan is also one of the world's top 100 financial centers, according to the Global Financial Centres Index.

-On December 31, 2019, SARS-CoV-2, a novel coronavirus, believed to have come from bats, that caused the COVID-19 pandemic, was first discovered in Wuhan and the city was the location of the first lockdown of the pandemic in January 2020.